final days of the Roman Empire in Britannia, modern day Great Britain,

 The Battle of Deorham in 577 signified the death rattle of Roman Britain.
 After the battle, the significant cities of Bath, Cirencester and Gloucester fell, and the Saxons reached the western sea.

-The last Roman military units were removed from the province in the early years of the fifth century to defend Rome and the western empire - albeit the seat of what constituted Roman power was now situated in the more defensible city of Ravenna in northern Italy.
+The majority of the Roman military units appear to have been removed from the province in the early years of the fifth century, to defend Rome and the crumbling western empire - albeit the seat of what constituted Roman power was now situated in the more defensible city of Ravenna in northern Italy.
 Those experiencing events unfold in Britannia must have been full of dread and foreboding for the future, a future that looked bleak.
 They would have witnessed the weak flame of Romano-British civilization, and observed the final dying of the light, as it was violently snuffed out by the approaching storm of a new Germanic epoch.

 Last desperate pleas

 AD 410: the Empire is in turmoil; attacked from all sides, both internally and externally.
 Faced with invasion by a coalition of Picts and Saxons, the Roman citizens of Britain appeal to the Roman Emperor for help; but Honorius is in no position to aid them.
 Rome has just been sacked, the Goths are ravaging Italy and the western half of his empire, where Britain lies, has been supporting a pretender.
 Honorius drafts them a reply telling them that they must 'look to their own defenses'.
 With these words, Rome's official ties with Britain are lost.

 In around AD 450 a last desperate plea for help - known to history as the 'Growns of the Britons' is sent to Agitius, generally identified as Aetius, military leader of the Western Roman Empire, who spent most of the 440s fighting insurgents in Gaul and Hispania.